JulioRios00/OrganO/README.md

 export default TeamMember

-    In this case, the props are setted on the parameter field of the function but unstructered as an object with the fields that will needed to be used.# organo
+    In this case, the props are setted on the parameter field of the function but unstructered as an object with the fields that will needed to be used.